MD-TARIQUE-ANWAR/MD-TARIQUE-ANWAR/README.md

 ---

-## ✨ **Fun Fact**
+## ✨ Fun Fact
-⚡ I love automating repetitive tasks and turning manual processes into powerful scripts!

----
+⚡ I specialize in resolving real-time IT issues and ensuring smooth business operations with minimal downtime.

 ### ⭐ **Thanks for visiting my profile!**
 Feel free to explore my repositories and connect with me.